Canadian Expat Tax in Portugal

 The Canada-Portugal tax treaty allocates taxing rights between the two countries and provides mechanisms to avoid double taxation.
 But the treaty does not eliminate the departure tax.
 It does not exempt you from CRA reporting on Canadian-sourced income.
 And it does not automatically align the two countries' treatment of your RRSP, TFSA, or pension income.

 Taxbordr coordinates the Portuguese side of this equation.
-The firm prepares your Portuguese IRS return and issues a Position Memo — a founder-signed written document prepared by Telmo Ramos (Ordem dos Economistas Cédula No. 16379) — that your Canadian tax preparer can rely on for treaty alignment.
+The firm prepares your Portuguese IRS return and issues a Position Memo, a founder-signed written document prepared by Telmo Ramos (Ordem dos Economistas Cédula No. Position Memo delivered in writing for advisor alignment across jurisdictions.

 Supporting content